sourcegraph/handbook/content/product/product_management/direction_template.md

 > - Cloud-first
 > - Adoption

-- Theme
+- Focus area
-  - Theme extra detail
+  - Focus area extra detail
-- Theme
+- Focus area
-  - Theme extra detail
+  - Focus area extra detail
-- Theme
+- Focus area
-  - Theme extra detail
+  - Focus area extra detail

 ### What's next and why

-More detailed plans related back to the themes and goals.
+More detailed plans related back to the focus areas and goals.
 If your time frame covers more than a quarter, it would be valuable to give some indication of time within the plans in this section, to help others appreciate the likely ETA of value.

 ### What we're not working on & why